 While it does smell rather special, the high salt content is not going to make it taste anywhere near as good, so I suggest keeping this recipe for children who are well past the mouthing stage.

-And just for fun, I’ve included three fun and festive suggestions for play with this great playdough too.
+And just for fun, here are three fun and festive suggestions for play with this awesome scented playdough.
 Enjoy!

 1. Playdough Reindeers